mattheu/docker-wp/README.md

 - run `docker-compose up -d`
 - Visit `http://localhost:8080` in your browser.

-## Running multiple projects & Changing Ports.
+## Running Multiple Instances & Changing Ports.

 By default the web container uses port `8080`, the db port `3306` and memcached port `11211`.
-If you wish to run multiple instances of this, or these ports conflict with anything you are already running, then you can easily change these by using the environment variables.
+If you wish to run multiple instances of docker-wp for different projects, or these ports conflict with anything you are already running, then you can easily change these by using the environment variables `WEB_PORT`, `DB_PORT` and `MEMCACHED_PORT`.

 It is reccommended that you create a `.env` file in the project root.
 It should look something like this.